Brightspace/lms-version-actions/match-lms-release/README.md

 ## Using the Action

-Typically this action is triggered from a workflow that runs on your `main` or `master` branch after each commit or pull request merge.
+Typically this action is triggered from a workflow that runs on your `main` branch after each commit or pull request merge.
 It requires that the repo have an existing `package.json` with a defined `version` before the first run.

 Here's a sample release workflow: